multiversx/mx-docs/docs/developers/nft-tokens.md

 ## **Issuance of Semi Fungible Tokens**

-One has to perform an issuance transaction in order to register the token.
+One has to perform an issuance transaction in order to register a semi fungible token.
 Semi Fungible Tokens are issued via a request to the Metachain, which is a transaction submitted by the Account which will manage the tokens.
 When issuing a semi fungible token, one must provide a token name, a ticker, the initial quantity and optionally additional properties.
 This transaction has the form:

 ```